Adnan3797/LOCATE-Survey/DOTA/README.md

-## 📚 DOTA Dataset – Annotation Error Visualization
+## 📚 DOTA Dataset

-The DOTA (Dataset for Object Detection in Aerial Images) dataset is widely used for object detection tasks in remote sensing imagery.
+The **DOTA (Dataset for Object Detection in Aerial Images)** dataset is widely used for object detection tasks in **remote sensing** imagery.
 While DOTA is a rich and comprehensive benchmark, like many large-scale datasets, it is not immune to annotation inconsistencies and labeling errors.

-This README serves as a visual reference guide showcasing various types of common annotation errors found during an extensive analysis of the dataset.
+This **README** serves as a visual reference guide showcasing various types of common annotation errors found during an extensive analysis of the dataset.
 By understanding these issues, researchers and practitioners can:

 Improve model robustness through targeted augmentation.